Mlaiel/iacherie/docs/IMPLEMENTATION_SUMMARY.md

 - **Data Protection**: Comprehensive backup and recovery
 - **Rapid Recovery**: Meeting aggressive RTO/RPO targets

-This implementation positions Ainflue as an industry leader in operational maturity, security posture, and business resilience, providing the foundation for sustainable growth and creator trust.
+This implementation positions IA Chérie as an industry leader in operational maturity, security posture, and business resilience, providing the foundation for sustainable growth and creator trust.

 ---